Bebil-P/Project2_FollowTheBall/README.md

 # Project2_Simple Ball Following Robot in ROS.
-This project is a ball chasing robot that follows a white ball. concepts and ideas coverd in this project are  ROS (Robot Operating System), write nodes, urdf files, and launch files.
+This project uses a differential drive robot built using URDF (Unified Robot Descriptio) file format and housed inside a Gazebo world.
-This project uses a differential drive robot using the URDF (Unified Robot Descriptio) format.
+The project contain two C++ ROS nodes that interact with the robot and make it chase a white-colored ball.

- Directory structure
+##Directory structure
 ```
-.Project2                              # Go Chase It Project
+.Project2                              # Simple Ball Following Robot in ROS
     ├── my_robot                       # my_robot package
     │   ├── launch                     # launch folder for launch files
     │   │   ├── robot_description.launch